 Ingredients

-If you look at the ingredients of Subway’s bread, you’ll find artificial flavors and preservatives for an extended shelf life.
-We're not using any of that here!
+If you look at the ingredients in Subway’s bread, you’ll find artificial flavors and preservatives to extend shelf life.
+We’re not using any of that here!

-Let’s check all you’ll need for the same homemade result:
+Let’s check what you’ll need for a similar homemade result:

-Flour.
-All-purpose white flour if fine for this recipe: it will give the rolls a soft interior and tender crust.
+Flour: All-purpose white flour is fine for this recipe.
+It will give the rolls a soft interior and tender crust.

-Olive Oil.
-I like using olive oil for the flavor it gives to these rolls.
-You can substitute for vegetable oil and get a similar result, or melted vegan butter (you can use dairy butter for a non-vegan version).
+Olive Oil: I like using olive oil for the flavor it adds to these rolls.
+You can substitute it with vegetable oil for a similar result or melted vegan butter (you can use dairy butter for a non-vegan version).

-Yeast.
-I use instant yeast for all my bread recipes.
-If you don’t have access to instant yeast, you can substitute for active-dry yeast.
-Add ½ teaspoon more, and proof it using some of the water the recipe calls for.
+Yeast: I use instant yeast for all my bread recipes.
+If you don’t have instant yeast, you can substitute it with active dry yeast.
+Just add ½ teaspoon more, and proof it using some of the water called for in the recipe.

-Sugar.
-White granulated sugar is fine, but you can use brown sugar if preferred.
+Sugar: White granulated sugar works well, but you can use brown sugar if you prefer.

-Water.
-Make sure to use filtered and lukewarm water.
-Remember: lukewarm is not warm/hot: it’s baby bottle temperature.
+Water: Make sure to use filtered and lukewarm water.
+Remember: lukewarm is not warm or hot—it’s at baby bottle temperature.

-Salt.
-Salt plays an important role in fermentation, so don’t forget to add this ingredient!
+Salt: Salt plays an important role in fermentation, so don’t forget to add it!
 Use fine sea salt for this recipe.

 How to make these rolls step by step

-- Put together the dough.
-In a large bowl, mix all dry ingredients.
-Add water and olive oil.
+- Mix the Dough: In a large bowl, combine all the dry ingredients.
+Add the water and olive oil.

-- Knead the dough.
-Knead until the dough is soft and elastic.
-If kneading by hand, it should take between 10 to 12 minutes.
-If using a stand mixer, use the dough hook to knead for 6 minutes on medium-low.
+- Knead the Dough: Knead until the dough is soft and elastic.
+If kneading by hand, it should take 10 to 12 minutes.
+If using a stand mixer, use the dough hook and knead for 6 minutes on medium-low speed.

-- First rise.
-Let it rise until double, covered with a damp towel or plastic wrap.
+- First Rise: Let the dough rise until doubled in size, covered with a damp towel or plastic wrap.

-- Divide.
-After the first rise, divide the dough into 4 equal pieces.
+- Divide the Dough: After the first rise, divide the dough into 4 equal pieces.

-- Shaping.
-Flour lightly the surface you’ll be working on.
-Using your hands or a rolling pin, open the dough into a rectangle.
-Roll dough over itself and pinch the edges to seal.
+- Shaping: Lightly flour the surface you’ll be working on.
+Using your hands or a rolling pin, shape the dough into a rectangle.
+Roll the dough over itself and pinch the edges to seal.

-- Second rise.
-Place shaped rolls into a lined baking sheet.
-Cover them loose with a damp towel or plastic wrap and let them rise for 40 minutes more.
-They will feel soft and light when ready, but won’t exactly double.
+- Second Rise: Place the shaped rolls on a lined baking sheet.
+Cover them loosely with a damp towel or plastic wrap and let them rise for another 40 minutes.
+They will feel soft and light when ready, but they won’t double in size.

-- Bake rolls.
-Preheat oven to 350°F about 20 minutes before baking.
+- Bake the Rolls: Preheat the oven to 350°F about 20 minutes before baking.
 Bake the rolls for 25 to 30 minutes on the middle shelf, until they’re golden brown on top.

-- Brush with olive oil/butter.
-As soon as the rolls are baked, brush their top with olive oil or butter.
-That’s essential for keeping the crust tender.
-Let them cool for 20 minutes before serving.
+- Brush with Olive Oil or Butter: As soon as the rolls are baked, brush the tops with olive oil or butter.
+This step is essential for keeping the crust tender.
+Let the rolls cool for 20 minutes before serving.

 This recipe will make 4 delicious bread rolls, with a very tender crust and a soft interior.